 The parapet wall is a low protective structural layer attached to the roof that provides consistency and stability in terms of water, air, steam, and thermal control.
 The regulation of these elements helps prevent roof corrosion and erosion or other pre-fabricated adjacent structure.

-Here we’ll learn about the parapet wall, types of parapet walls and uses of parapet wall.
+Here we’ll learn about the parapet wall, types and uses of parapet walls.

 Table of Content

 - Classification Based on appearance:

 - 6. Sloping parapet walls:

 - Parapet Wall Design for Small House: